Codebase Awareness

 After a decision is implemented, the agent snapshots the SHA-256 hashes of affected files

 (the baseline).
-On every /q-refresh scan, quint-code recomputes hashes and detects:
+On every /h-verify scan, haft recomputes hashes and detects:

 - MODIFIED — file changed since baseline